 what types of personal data to collect;

 the purpose or purposes the data are to be used for;

 how to respond to requests made in line with individuals’ rights.

 What type of decisions can we take as a processor?

 Our guidance says that you are likely to be a processor if you don’t have any purpose of your own for processing the data and you only act on a client’s instructions.
-You may still be able to make some technical decisions as a processor.
+You may still be able to make some technical decisions as a processor about how the data is processed (the means of the processing).
 For example, where allowed in the contract, you may use your technical knowledge to decide:

 the IT systems and methods you use to process personal data;